onpilot/100-days-of-code/log.md

 **Today's Progress**: Reading about Cross-Origin Resource Sharing (CORS) and learning how to implement it in frontend side (when fetching data over private external APIs).

+### Day 68: March 7, 2022

+**Today's Progress**: Learning about Basic Express.js to handle routing: 1) How to serve html file and static assets, 2) how to create a simple API that responds with JSON.

+### Day 69: March 8, 2022

+**Today's Progress**: Learning how to use and chain middleware in Express.js.

 <!--
 ### Day 1: June 27, Monday